-- Loop: Carry out playback from the start point of a file to the stop point, then indefinitely repeat playback from the start point. - Recue: Carry out playback from the start point of a file to the stop point, then return to the start point and stop.
+Loop: Carry out playback from the start point of a file to the stop point, then indefinitely repeat playback from the start point.

+Recue: Carry out playback from the start point of a file to the stop point, then return to the start point and stop.

-- Loop and recue functions are only available when using the video disk communications protocol.
-Note that these functions may not operate, depending on the connected device. - To use the loop or recue function, it is necessary to enable the function in the Setup menu (see page 486). - 1 Open the Device >DDR/VTR >Cueup & Play menu (5331).
+- Loop/recue are only available when using the video disk communications protocol.
+Note that these may not operate, depending on the connected device. - To use the loop or recue function, it is necessary to enable the function in the Setup menu (see page 460). - Open the Device >DDR/VTR >Cueup & Play menu (5331).